ucynik/ZOOTLAB/README.md

 - `.\scenes\activities` stores side story and vignette event stages, named after their order of appearance
 - `.\scenes\obts` stores all other stages

-Within `.\com.YoStarEN.Arknights\files\AB\Android\arts\maps` are folders containing textures for various tile sets.
+Within `.\arts\maps` are folders containing textures for various tile sets.
 Within `res.ab` are multple texture files corresponding to the albedo, metallic, normal, and emission attributes of a material.

 Upon finding your desired stage, extract the scene and you should find an `*.obj` file, typically named `Combined Mesh (root_ scene).obj`.
 You will then need to import this into your 3D modeling program (as a binary `*.fbx*` or Unity.
 The map creation process using the scene objects should be fairly straightforward, consisting of copy and paste and transformation operations.